 This article is part of a larger series on POS Systems.

-- PayPal Zettle: Best for small businesses with international online sales
+- PayPal Zettle: Best for international sales

-- Shopify POS: Best for online sellers who want an integrated system for in-person sales
+- Shopify POS: Best for omnichannel sellers

 Best Mobile POS Apps Compared